 Shawn Swims to Resolve Hip Pain & an Identity Crisis (1 of 2)

 Shawn has been plowing snow.
 Over a foot of it fell on the mile-and-a-half of road on her Vermont farm.
-After, when she slips into the warm water of the Endless Pool in her basement, she says, “I feel so grateful."
+After, when she slips into the warm water of the Endless Pools Performance pool in her basement, she says, “I feel so grateful."

 Besides providing a respite from the New England winter, the pool relieves the pain of an ailment that came as a complete surprise to the thirty-something former runner.